programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 The Python programming language and the Folium library makes creating choropleth maps quick and easy, as this lesson will show.
 But it is only easy once the data has been arranged properly.

-Most of the time, "properly arranged" data is not what one encounters in the real world.
-Most of this lesson demonstrates techniques used to organize data so that it will produce a useful map.
+Unfortunately, often "properly arranged" data is not what one encounters in the real world.
+Thus, most of this lesson demonstrates techniques used to organize data so that it will produce a useful map.
 Initially, this means combining the data to be graphed with shape files that define the county boundaries, which will allow the creation of a basic choropleth map.
 Because the initial map isn't especially informative, this lesson will show additional ways to manipulate the data to produce more meaningful maps.

+## Mapping lessons on *Programming Historian*

+*PH* has several lessons under the "mapping" [rubric](https://programminghistorian.org/en/lessons/?topic=mapping).
+These include introductions to [Google Maps](https://programminghistorian.org/en/lessons/googlemaps-googleearth); several lessons explaining how to [install](https://programminghistorian.org/en/lessons/qgis-layers), add historical [georeferences](https://programminghistorian.org/en/lessons/georeferencing-qgis) and [creating layers](https://programminghistorian.org/en/lessons/vector-layers-qgis) in [QGIS](https://www.qgis.org/); directions on how use [Map Warper](https://programminghistorian.org/en/lessons/introduction-map-warper) to stretch historical maps to fit modern models; and how to use [Story Map JS](https://programminghistorian.org/en/lessons/displaying-georeferenced-map-knightlab-storymap-js) to create interactive stories that combine maps and images.

+The *PH* lesson closest to this one explains how to [create HTML web maps with Leaflet and Python](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet).
+However, using Leaflet directly may be challenging for some users, since one needs to understand some CSS and JavaScript, as the article explains.

+This article will introduce readers to [Folium](https://python-visualization.github.io/folium/), a Python library that automates creating Leaflet maps: it allows users to create a wide variety of interactive maps *without* needing to know JavaScript or CSS; one need only need to know Python, which is somewhat easier.

 ## Lesson Goals

 At the end of the lesson you will be able to:
 * Load several types of data from web sources
-* Use Pandas / GeoPandas to create clean / "tidy" datasets that can be mapped
+* Use Pandas / GeoPandas to create clean datasets that can be mapped
 * Associate latitude/longitude points with county names, FIPS numbers, and geometry "shapes"
 * Create a basic choropleth map
 * Reflect on some issues that map-designers need to consider, especially the problem of dealing with highly skewed data distributions